appsinacup/godot-rapier-physics/README.md

 # Limitations

-- Double builds are disabled for now (until salva supports double builds)
+- Double builds need to be manually built.
 - No support for asymmetric collisions (eg. object 1 hitting object 2 but object 2 not hitting object 1).
 This is the exact check rapier does: `(A.layer & B.mask) != 0 || (B.layer & A.mask) != 0`

 # Module build